 - You need a softer or firmer comfort choice.

 - You need a split-mattress option.
-Unlike Leesa Hybrid (Sapira), Alexander Hybrid lets you customize two halves of the same mattress (King size only).
+Unlike Leesa Hybrid (Sapira), Sparrow Hybrid lets you customize two halves of the same mattress (King size only).

 - You sleep on your side.